Xilinx/VMC_Help/UTIL/To_Fixed_Size/README.md

 The To Fixed Size block takes a variable size vector as an input and produces a fixed size vector as output.
 The block copies samples from the input to the output.
-To learn more about variable size signals click [here](../../GEN/variable_size_signals/README.md).
+To learn more about variable size signals click [here](../../GEN/variable_size_signal/README.md).

+This block is needed since some Simulink blocks do not accept Variable Size Signals.

 The input to the block will be buffered until the number of samples reaches the Output Size.
 The buffered samples will then be transferred